MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/shifts/shifts-data.md

 ## Can Shifts data be moved in a tenant-to-tenant migration?

-Shifts data can be migrated from one tenant to another by the Shifts service team upon specific request.
-For example, if you're consolidating tenants and want to move your Shifts data in one tenant to another tenant.
+Shifts data can be migrated from one tenant to another tenant by the Shifts service team upon specific request.

 ## Related articles